Tonikiller10000/VIDEOCARD/README.md

 # VIDEOCARD

 ## Description:
 This is an videocard made for my [8 bit computer]() witch I still work on.
+It should be able to display graphics, texts and pictures on all tipes of screens and diplays.

 ## How VGA works
-The vga screen works by reciving analog signals at specific pixel position to set the separate color intensity of the red,green and blue collors at that pixel.
+The vga screen works by reciving analog signals between 0 and 0.7V for every collor at specific pixel position to set the separate color intensity of the red,green and blue collors at that pixel.
-Also, to set the screen resolution and speed, 2 aditional SYNC signals are sented at very precise time intervals.
+Also, to set the screen resolution and speed, 2 aditional SYNC signals are sented at very precise time intervals at the end of every line(HSYNC) and every screen(VSYNC) in witch time, no collor is sent/displayed
+<br><br>
+The videocard has 2x 12bit binnary counter, each made of 3x 4bit binnary counter(74LS161), witch count the displayable row and pixel on that row.
+The counted value is modified with some inverters(74LS04) at specified bits and outputed to some 8 inputs NAND gates(74LS30) to detect when the counter arrived at some specified numbers.
+The NAND gates set and reset 4 latches made with other type of NAND gates(74LS00), whose outputs indicate the HSYNC, VSYNC, VBLANK and HBLANK.
+The SYNC signals are dirrectly sent to the VGA port pins, and the BLANK signals indicate when to sent the collor values and when not to.

+## -----------

+Folosire:
+When connected to the 32K EEPROM(AT24C256), one address pin is connected to a switch, witch can select between 2  100x75px stored pictures.
+The data pins will have each 2 an 680 ohm and an 1.5 Kohm resistors to make 4 voltage points between 0V and 0.7V
+Because of the HIGH display speed, it is possible the aparition of some artifacts on the screen.
+To save a picture in the memory, the picture dimmension is reduced to 100x75px, the number of collors and shades is reduced (4 red shades x 4 green shades x 4 blue shades = 64 collor shades) and the picture binnary file is moddified and copied to the EEPROM.
+Also the enable pin must be LOW to display the picture, and HIGH when the SYNC signals are sent.
+The HBLANK and VBLANK signals are outputed in a NAND gate (74LS00) witch make the BLANK signal active HIGH, and for the EEPROM it is inverted again by passing again trouth the gate with both inputs tied together.

+The board is partially tested without being connected to the memory, because of the missing EEPROM programmer at the moment of testing
+Some pistures are from the Ben Eater\`s videocard.
+Now I will try to tie 3 RAM memory\`s(one for each collor) to make 255x255x255 color shades.

+----------- more

 To select the VGA screen resolution and speed, you need to chose one [VGA mode](http://tinyvga.com/vga-timing), and sent the specific signals at the rigth time.
 Because of the convenience, I also used the 800x600 px resolution at 60Hz witch uses a 40 MHz pixel frequency.
 By looking on the timing chart, it\`s seems that the timing can be devided by 4 witch will result in a pixel size of 4 actual pixels on a row at a resolution of 200x600 px but with a clk speed of 10MHz.
 For the beauty of it, by writing the same pixels collors every 4 rows, the screen can display 200x150 px resolution with a pixel beeing actually 4x4 px.